LudovicEspeel/course-web-essentials/docs/22_webstructure_html/README.md

 #### Embedded media

-You can add media such as eg youtube, google maps, google trents, ... to your web page with `iframe`, go to the source and copy the embed code.
+You can add media such as e.g. YouTube, Google Maps, Google Trends, ... to your web page with `iframe`, go to the source and copy the embed code.

 ### Tables

 Only use a table if the meaning is in danger of being lost without the table.

-eg Here you can hardly do anything else than to use a table:
+E.g. here you can hardly do anything else than to use a table:

 ![image](./images/image2.png)

 An HTML table can be recognized by the `<table>` element.
-Each row to the `<tr>` element and a header to the `<th>` element.
+Each row is defined with the `<tr>` element and a header is defined with the `<th>` element.
 A cell is then defined with the `<td>` element.
-A caption can be added immediately below the table with the `<caption>` element.
+A caption can be added immediately above the table with the `<caption>` element.

 ```html
 <table>